LMLK-seal/GitBit/README.md

 <div align="center">

-**If GitRocket helped streamline your workflow, consider giving us a ⭐!**
+**If GitBit helped streamline your workflow, consider giving us a ⭐!**

 *Made with 🤖 by developers, for developers*